There are only two categories of export that can be performed while working in the Painting Workspace:

 All Texture Painting Data is contained within the various Layers which have been created in the Painting Workspace.

-This data exists in the form of the five basic UV Maps that are created at the same time you Paint that information onto your sculpture.
+This data exists in the form of the five basic channels that are created at the same time you Paint that information onto your mesh.

 Activate the Export constructor command to see export presets